danielittlewood0/danielittlewood.xyz/src/notes/website-documentation.md

 ## HTTPS

-For inforamtion about getting a certificate for HTTPS, visit [Let's Encrypt](https://l.facebook.com/l.php?u=https%3A%2F%2Fletsencrypt.org%2F%3Ffbclid%3DIwAR03R7VdoXXgOs4xrm4-r41PE8Vmygy70bA6npx_TbStcV9dFu9_ub_Dsqw&h=AT22PVvjXqF3LrKpB_6iDHj6xrX8CNGpKM0a2I23MYS5eZwJqPeHKVV0uzndy4Y11j1fXFCjimrOWLIoZIW-L7yb-8YOxDHu5K2ot8_bL-Frv3oqgvnCnQE-q9fAKg).
+For information about getting a certificate for HTTPS, visit [Let's Encrypt](https://l.facebook.com/l.php?u=https%3A%2F%2Fletsencrypt.org%2F%3Ffbclid%3DIwAR03R7VdoXXgOs4xrm4-r41PE8Vmygy70bA6npx_TbStcV9dFu9_ub_Dsqw&h=AT22PVvjXqF3LrKpB_6iDHj6xrX8CNGpKM0a2I23MYS5eZwJqPeHKVV0uzndy4Y11j1fXFCjimrOWLIoZIW-L7yb-8YOxDHu5K2ot8_bL-Frv3oqgvnCnQE-q9fAKg).
 The usual situation is that they will give you a "challenge" file which you must put onto your server to prove you own it.